 Get exclusive member benefits & effect social change.
 Join Today

-Males with XYY Syndrome live typical lives for the most part.
-Some males with XYY Syndrome may be taller than average and face learning difficulties or speech problems.
-They may also grow up with minor physical differences, such as weaker muscles and bones and delayed puberty.
-When they are older, men with the syndrome may face fertility issues and complications related to low testosterone levels.
-Besides these complications, however, males with XYY syndrome do not usually have any distinguishing physical features or complications, and have normal sexual development.
+For the most part, people with XYY syndrome live typical lives.
+Some may be taller than average and face learning difficulties or speech problems.
+They may also grow up with minor physical differences, such as weaker muscle tone.
+Besides these complications, though, males with XYY syndrome don’t usually have any distinguishing physical features, and they have normal sexual development.

-XYY Syndrome is the result of a random mix-up during the creation of a male’s genetic code.
-Most cases of XYY Syndrome are not inherited, and researchers do not believe that there is any genetic predisposition to it.
-Men with XYY Syndrome are not more or less likely to pass the syndrome on to their male children.
-Because the error is random and occurs at different times during cell division, a male with XYY syndrome may have some cells that are not affected—some cells may have XY chromosomes while others have XYY chromosomes.
+XYY syndrome is the result of a random mix-up, or mutation, during the creation of a male’s genetic code.
+Most cases of XYY syndrome are not inherited.
+Researchers don’t believe that there’s any genetic predisposition to it.
+That is, men with XYY syndrome are not more or less likely than other men to have children with XYY syndrome.
+The random error can occur during the formation of sperm or at different times during the formation of an embryo.
+In the latter case, a male may have some cells that are not affected.
+This means that some cells may have XY genotype while others have XYY genotype.

-The signs and symptoms of XYY Syndrome differ from patient to patient and age to age.
+The signs and symptoms of XYY syndrome differ from person to person and age to age.

-XYY Syndrome may remain undiscovered and undiagnosed until a male reaches adulthood.
-That’s when fertility problems, such decreased sperm counts, alert doctors to a possible undiagnosed condition.
+XYY syndrome may remain undiscovered and undiagnosed until adulthood.
+That’s when fertility problems such decreased sperm counts alert doctors to a possible condition.

-The XYY Syndrome cannot be cured, but treatments can help reduce symptoms and the effects caused by it, especially if it is discovered and diagnosed early.
-Patients can work with health care providers to address any symptoms they may have, such as speech disabilities, hormonal imbalances, and learning problems.
-As a man gets older, he may want to work with a reproductive specialist to address any infertility concerns.
+XYY syndrome can’t be cured.
+But treatments can help reduce its symptoms and effects, especially if it’s diagnosed early.
+People with XYY syndrome can work with healthcare providers to address any symptoms they may have, such as speech and learning problems.
+As they get older, they may want to work with a reproductive specialist to address any infertility concerns.

-The following treatment options may be used to address some of the most common effects of XYY Syndrome:
+The following treatment options may help address some of the most common effects of XYY syndrome.

-Men with XYY Syndrome can—and very often do—live completely normal lives with the condition.
-XYY Syndrome can remain undiagnosed throughout a man’s lifetime.
-If it is diagnosed, however, individuals with XYY Syndrome can find the help they might need.
+People with XYY syndrome can — and very often do — live completely normal lives with the condition.
+In fact, XYY syndrome can remain undiagnosed throughout a person’s lifetime.
+If it is diagnosed, however, individuals with XYY syndrome can find the help they might need.